ezeev/TwitterStatsDMetrics/README.md

 # Twitter Stream Metrics

 A set of tools for collecting metrics from Twitter's APIs.
+This code was used to help create the blog post at https://blogs.wavefront.com/2016/02/13/detecting-service-issues-from-twitter-with-wavefront/.

 ## Requirements